Can the abuser have a gun?

-If you are not granted an CPO, there are still some things you can do to stay safe.
+If you are not granted a protection order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
 For safety planning help, ideas, and information, go to our Safety Tips page.
-You will find a list of resources on our OH Places that Help page.
+You will find a list of resources on our Ohio Places that Help page.

 If you were not granted an CPO because your relationship with the abuser does not qualify, you may be able to seek protection through a Stalking or Sexually Oriented Offense Protection Orders.